mrmowji/blog/draft/git.md

 ## Setup

+Use the following commands without `--global` to set configs for the current local git repo.

 ```bash
 # set a name that is identifiable for credit when review version history
 git config --global user.name "Your name"